WHY BATS ARE IMPORTANT

 Bats are amazing animals that are vital to the health of our environment and economy.
 Although we may not always see them, bats are hard at work all around the world each night – eating thousands of insects, pollinating flowers, and spreading seeds that grow new plants and trees.
 Step outside around dusk and take a few moments to look for bats in your neighbourhood!

 Little Brown Myotis often decline by 90 to 100 per cent in hibernacula with white-nose syndrome, while Big Brown Bat declines are more often in the 30 to 60 per cent range.
 Bat species in Western Europe that are exposed to the fungus do not appear to decline at all!
-The reason(s) for the differences are not known but studies are ongoing.
-Understanding why some bat species are resistant to white-nose syndrom may offer insight for a future cure.
+The reason(s) for the differences are not known - it is related to the fact that the fungus and bats have co-evolved over a long period of time, but studies are ongoing.
+Understanding why some bat species are resistant to white-nose syndrome may offer insight for a future cure.

 Many bats depend on riparian areas (riverbanks, lakeshores, etc.) for both water and insect foraging.
 The degradation of our waterways through pollution or the destruction of natural vegetation along stream, pond, and lake edges seriously affects many species of bats.